awesomemotive/wp-simple-pay-lite/readme.txt

 = 2.0.2 - September 8, 2017 =

-* Fix: Prevent fatal error if WP Simple Pay Pro is active.
+* Fix: Prevent activation when WP Simple Pay Pro is active to avoid a fatal error.

 = 2.0.1 - September 5, 2017 =